tp02ga/attendee/docs/transcription.md

 You can fetch transcripts during and after the meeting, by calling the `/transcript` endpoint.
 See the [API reference](https://docs.attendee.dev/api-reference#tag/bots/GET/api/v1/bots/{object_id}/transcript) for details.

+## Multilingual transcription

+All transcription methods can transcribe audio in different languages, but some methods support different languages than others.
+See the [API reference](https://docs.attendee.dev/api-reference#tag/bots/POST/api/v1/bots) for details on how to specify the language.

+All third-party transcription providers support automatic language detection, but closed caption-based transcription does not.
+Some third-party providers have the ability to transcribe audio where the speaker is switching languages in the middle of a sentence, see the list below for details.

 ## Choosing the right transcription provider

 ### Deepgram